Eric S. Edelman

 Eric Steven Edelman (born October 27, 1951) is an American diplomat who served as Under Secretary of Defense for Policy (2005–2009), U.S. Ambassador to Turkey (2003–2005), U.S. Ambassador to the Republic of Finland (1998–2001), and Principal Deputy Assistant to the Vice President for National Security Affairs (2001–2003).
 A career Foreign Service Officer, Edelman entered the Senior Foreign Service in 1992.
 He is a recipient of the Secretary of Defense's award for Distinguished Civilian Service (1993) and the State Department's Superior Honor Award (1990 and 1996).

 He retired from the U.S. Foreign Service in May 2009 and is a visiting scholar at the Philip Merrill Center for Strategic Studies and Roger Hertog Distinguished Practitioner in Residence at the Paul H. Nitze School of Advanced International Studies (SAIS), and Distinguished Fellow at the Center for Strategic and Budgetary Assessments.

 He was also an advisor for the 2012 Mitt Romney presidential campaign.

 Edelman currently serves as co-chair for the Bipartisan Policy Center's Turkey Initiative and as co-chair of the congressionally mandated Commission on National Defense Strategy.
-He is also, with Eliot Cohen, the cohost of the Shield of the Republic podcast, published by The Bulwark.
+With Eliot Cohen, he is the cohost of the Shield of the Republic podcast, published by The Bulwark.
+Edelman was a member of the Defense Policy Board Advisory Committee, until Secretary of Defense Pete Hegseth disbanded all Defense Department (DOD) advisory boards in April 2025.

-Early life and education
+Education

 Edelman received a B.A. in history and government from Cornell University in 1972.
 He then attended Yale University, earning an M.A. in 1973, an M.Phil. in 1975 and a Ph.D. in U.S. diplomatic history in 1981.